JBelthoff/poker.johnbelthoff.com/README.md

 The rest should be rather simple and straightforward.

-If you have any question please feel free to contact me anytime.
+If you have any questions please feel free to contact me anytime.

 Otherwise, Enjoy!